scaleflex/shopware-cloudimage-plugin/README.md

 - Image Quality: The smaller the value, the more your image will be compressed.
 Careful — the quality of the image will decrease as well.
 By default, 90.
 - Maximum Pixel Ratio: The maximum pixel ratio of the image.
 By default, 2.
 - Remove V7: If enabled, the module will remove the "/v7" part in URL format.
 Activate for token created after October 20th 2021.
+- Image Size Attributes: Used to calculate width and height of images [(Read more)](https://github.com/scaleflex/js-cloudimage-responsive#imagesizeattributes).

 **Advanced User**
 - Custom JS Function: The valid js function starting with { and finishing with }